We're here to help!CALL TODAY: 954-568-3636

 Busses fall under common carrier law because they provide transportation to the public for a fee.
 Common carriers may be public entities or privately owned and operated companies.
 It’s crucial for anyone who has been in an accident with a bus to understand their options for legal recourse.

 If you or a loved one has suffered an injury from a bus accident in Fort Lauderdale, Florida, it’s important to know your rights, especially if the government operates the carrier.
-The peronsal injury attorneys at The Law Offices of David I. Fuchs have over a decade of experience handling a diverse array of legal disputes, and we have the resources and experience to help navigate our clients through any lawsuit, even those against government entities.
+The peronsal injury attorneys at David I. Fuchs, Injury & Accident Lawyer, P.A. have over a decade of experience handling a diverse array of legal disputes, and we have the resources and experience to help navigate our clients through any lawsuit, even those against government entities.

 Personal injury lawsuits hinge on the concept of negligence.
 A plaintiff must prove that a defendant had a duty to act with reasonable care, breached this duty in some way, and this breach of duty caused the plaintiff’s losses.
 This may seem straightforward in most cases, but common carriers are beholden to a higher duty of care since they provide transportation to the public as part of their business model.
 Failing to adhere to the highest standards of safety constitutes negligence.